-- 1. Illustrate the main concepts, key technologies, strengths and limitations of cloud computing.
-(K2) - 2.
-Discover the enabling technologies that help in the development of cloud.
-(K4) - 3.
-Develop the ability to understand and use the architecture of compute and storage cloud, service and delivery models.
-(K3) - 4.
-Summarize the core issues of cloud computing such as resource management and security.
-(K2) - 5.
-Identify the appropriate technologies, algorithms and approaches for implementation and use of cloud.
-(K3)
+1. Articulate the main concepts, key technologies, strengths and limitations of cloud computing.

+2. Learn the key and enabling technologies that help in the development of cloud.

+3. Develop the ability to understand and use the architecture of compute and storage cloud, service and delivery models.

+4. Explain the core issues of cloud computing such as resource management and security.

+5. Evaluate and choose the appropriate technologies, algorithms and approaches for implementation and use of cloud.